MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 Using the SharePoint Migration Tool (SPMT), you can now migrate your SharePoint Server flows to Microsoft 365.
 Workflow migration is limited to:

-- List and library OOB ("out-of-box") approval workflows
+- List and library "out-of-box" (OOTB) approval workflows
 - Workflow definitions and associations

 ## How does it work?